Nika0000/cloudflare_turnstile/README.md

 }
 ```

-> ⚠️ It's important to call `dispose()` on the `CloudFlareTurnstile` instance when you no longer need it.
+> ⚠️ It's important to call `dispose()` on the `CloudflareTurnstile` instance when you no longer need it.
 This ensures that resources are properly cleaned up, preventing any potential memory issues.

 ## Contribution
 Your contributions are welcome and greatly valued!
 If you have ideas, suggestions, or improvements, feel free to open an issue or submit a pull request.
 Every bit of help is appreciated, and your input can make a big difference.
 Just ensure your contributions fit with the project's goals and guidelines.